 What is a thermal balloon endometrial ablation?

-A thermal balloon endometrial ablation is an operation that uses a special balloon filled with hot water to remove the lining of your uterus (womb).
+A thermal balloon endometrial ablation is an operation that uses a special balloon filled with hot fluid to thin the lining (endometrium) of your uterus (womb).
+After the operation most women have a noticeable reduction in their periods and, for some women, periods stop altogether.

 What are the benefits of surgery?

-The most common reason for having an endometrial ablation is to relieve the symptoms of heavy periods.
+The most common reason for having an endometrial ablation is to relieve the symptoms of heavy periods (abnormal uterine bleeding).

 Are there any alternatives to surgery?